 4 Dec 2019: the BBC Dingwall hustings went ahead without two candidates, who were present but standing outside in the cold as they were not allowed into the building along with the rest of the public.

-11 Dec 2019: BBC informed me the hustings would be broadcast the next day at 5 p.m. but it was not on Radio Scotland.
+11 Dec 2019: the BBC informed me the hustings would be broadcast the next day at 5 p.m. but it was not on Radio Scotland.
 The BBC did not inform me where to find the broadcast hustings and eventually I found it online here with no explanation for my absence although I asked the producer to do so.
 A biographical profile was given for each of the panel candidates, but none for the other two candidates.
+This makes it appear to the listening public that the SCP candidate would not appear.
 This is the treatment that smaller political parties face.
 The media are the opinion-makers, but they are accountable only to themselves.

 13 Dec 2019: on BBC Question Time Election Special tonight, Drew Henry, SNP MP, said “you can’t ignore people”, applied to the Tories and Labour towards the SNP, but the three SNP MPs at the Election Count in Inverness, including Drew Hendry, are quite capable of ignoring people as I witnessed last night towards another candidate.